carla-simulator/carla/Docs/tuto_A_map_customization.md

 *   __Base__ — The ground floor of the building.
 *   __Body__ — The middle floors of the building.
-*   __Roof__ — The highest floor of the building.
+*   __Top__ — The highest floor of the building.

-For each of them, there is a mesh to fill the center of the floor, and a __Corner__ mesh that will be placed on the sides of the floor.
-Additionally, the __Roof__ mesh will be the center piece on top of the building.
+*   __Roof__ — Additional mesh that used to fill the spaces in the middle of the top floor.

+For each of them, except the __Roof__, there is a mesh to fill the center of the floor, and a __Corner__ mesh that will be placed on the sides of the floor.
 The following picture represents the global structure.

 ![bp_procedural_building_visual](img/map_customization/BP_Procedural_Building_Visual.jpg)
 <div style="text-align: right"><i>Visualization of the building structure.</i></div>